guitarino/guitarino.github.io/content/IsThisReal.md

 "Could be a good hideout, let's go.
 I swear this goddamn dragon can smell us!" responded the man.

-"Jim, what's been happening in your room all day?
-I keep hearing voices coming from there, it's been annoying me all day!" said Jim's mom from another room.
+Jim's mother asked from another room, "What's been happening in your room?
+I keep hearing voices coming from there, and it's been bugging me all day!".

-"Not now, mom, I gotta help them"
+"Not now, mom, I gotta help them", replied Jim.

 Jim quickly unlocked the door, and a growl of a dragon filled the whole apartment.
 Jim jumped over the many wires and computer parts lying on the ground and quickly took his virtual reality goggles.
 His mom impatiently entered his room, and Jim said, "Just don't step on the wires!" as he put his goggles on.